imtixz/safe-counter/README.md

 2. -b means bind to port

 todos:
-1. need to write test
+1. post body validation with pydantic
+2. write some tests
+3. write some benchmarks